lonycell/grafana.v7/docs/sources/tutorials/stack_guide_graphite.md

 receiving metrics and storing them.
 - Graphite-api is light weight version of graphite-web with only the HTTP api and is responsible for executing metric queries.
-- Grafana as the frontend to visualize metrics and the tool to help you build metric queries that will make the most out of your collected metrics.
+- ThingSPIN as the frontend to visualize metrics and the tool to help you build metric queries that will make the most out of your collected metrics.

 ### Carbon